LumoSQL/lumosql/README.md

 LumoSQL is distributed under [very liberal licence terms](LICENCES/README.md).

 LumoSQL is supported by the [NLNet Foundation](https://nlnet.nl).

+If you are reading this on GitHub, then you are looking at a read-only mirror.
+The non-Git master is always available at [lumosql.org](https://lumosql.org/src/lumosql).

 Neither Windows nor Android are supported at present, despite being important SQLite targets.
 We do plan to do so, and in addition contributors are most